-6. If you are starting Motion for the first time, follow the guide screen to select which edge to send data as.
-Select edge1.
+6. If you are using Motion for the first time, you will be prompted to choose a project.
+Here you should select Global Project.

+You will then be shown how to set which edge to retrieve and send data as.
+Here, select edge1.